AU-ExoMars/PCOT/mkdocs/docs/index.md

 PCOT is a Python program and library which allows users to manipulate multispectral images and other data from the ExoMars *Rosalind Franklin* rover.

+@@@ warning
+This is an early alpha version with serious limitations.

+* There is no calibration code of any kind (although the preliminaries are in place)
+* PDS4 import capabilities are poor (we support ENVI provided the images are 32-bit float BSQ, 3-channel PNGs and multispectral images made of multiple monochrome PNGs)
+* Data quality and uncertainty data are not yet handled in any way
+* There are probably a *lot* of useful operations missing
+* There are certainly a *lot* of bugs.
+@@@

 ## Installing and running PCOT
 PCOT is available in two forms: